jakub-tucek/simple-spring-borrow-system/README.md

-# simple-spring-order-system
+# simple-spring-borrow-system
-Simple order system with users in Spring
+Simple borrow system with users in Spring